Alice Bailey

-Alice Ann Bailey (June 16, 1880 – December 15, 1949) was a writer of more than twenty-four books on theosophical subjects, and was one of the first writers to use the term New Age.
-Bailey was born as Alice La Trobe-Bateman, in Manchester, England.
-She moved to the United States in 1907, where she spent most of her life as a writer and teacher.
+Alice Ann Bailey (16 June 1880 – 15 December 1949) was a British and American writer.
+She wrote about 25 books on Theosophy and was one of the first writers to use the term New Age.
+She was born Alice La Trobe-Bateman, in Manchester, England and moved to the United States in 1907, where she spent most of her life as a writer and teacher.